Steak Pizzaiola Recipe

 Steak Pizzaiola

-This is a traditional Neapolitan simple recipe consisting of thinly cut pan-fried steaks that are then braised in a very easy to make tomato sauce.
-If you look at the word pizzaiola, you can obviously see the word pizza, so essentially the sauce would be used as the sauce in this recipe.
+This is a traditional simple Neapolitan recipe consisting of thinly cut pan-fried steaks braised in a very easy-to-make tomato sauce.
+If you look at the word pizzaiola, you can see the word pizza, so essentially, the sauce would be used in this recipe.

-When a lot of these traditional recipes were created the world was not rich, so it fell on what was available at the time.
-If there was leftover pizza sauce it was used as the braising liquid along with meat which created this dish.
+When many of these traditional recipes were created, the world was not wealthy, so they depended on what was available then.
+If there was leftover pizza sauce, it was used as the braising liquid along with meat, which created this dish.

-Steak – A sirloin steak that was thinly sliced and gently pounded using a mallet until flattened is most commonly used for this recipe.
-You can also use cuts such as strip loin, beef tenderloin, flank steak or round steak.
+- Steak — This recipe commonly uses a thinly sliced sirloin steak gently pounded with a mallet until flattened.
+You can also use cuts such as strip loin, beef tenderloin, flank steak, or round steak.

-Olive Oil – In Italy, their version of fat and cooking in fat is olive oil, nothing else.
+- Olive Oil – In Italy, their version of fat and cooking in fat is olive oil, nothing else.
+However, you can also use any neutral oil like avocado or clarified butter.

-Garlic – Classically you would fry a whole garlic clove in this recipe, however finely minced garlic helps to spread the flavor further.
+- Garlic — Traditionally, you would fry a whole garlic clove in this recipe, but finely minced garlic helps to spread the flavor further.

-White Wine – this ingredient would be optional, but it does add exceptional flavor to the recipe.
+- White Wine – This ingredient would be optional, but it does add exceptional flavor to the recipe—any dry white wine like pinot grigio or chardonnay.

-Tomatoes – If in season then concasse fresh vine-ripe or Roma tomatoes would be best.
-If out of season, then whole peeled San Marzano tomatoes will be delicious.
+- Tomatoes — If in season, fresh peeled and seeded vine-ripe or Roma tomatoes would be best.
+If out of season, whole peeled San Marzano or Canned Tomatoes will be delicious.

-Oregano – this is a necessity for this recipe and you can use dry which would be put in at the beginning of the tomato stewing process or finish with fresh.
+- Oregano is a necessity for this recipe.
+You can use dry, which would be put in at the beginning of the tomato stewing process, or finish with fresh.

 How to Make It

-4. Deglaze with optional white wine and add in the tomatoes and stew for 15-20 minutes.
+- Deglaze with optional white wine, add tomatoes, and stew for 15-20 minutes.
 Season with salt and pepper

-5. Add the pan-fried beef back into the tomato saucepan, place a cover on it and cook for 5-6 minutes.
+- Add the pan-fried beef back into the tomato saucepan, place a cover on it, and cook for 5-6 minutes.

-How to Make It in a Slow Cooker
+How to Make Steak Pizzaiola in a Slow Cooker

-- Brown the larger seasoned beef cut in a pan or on the saute function of your slow cooker.
+- Brown the large seasoned beef cut in a pan or use the saute function of your slow cooker.

-- Next, deglaze with a little white wine and then simply add in the remaining ingredients except for the fresh oregano, salt, and pepper.
-If you are using dry oregano, put it in at this stage.
+- Next, deglaze with white wine and add the remaining ingredients except for the fresh oregano, salt, and pepper.
+If you are using dry oregano, add it at this stage.

 - Slow cook on low heat for 7-8 hours or high heat for 4-5 hours.

-- Finish with by stirring in fresh chopped oregano, salt, and pepper.
+- Finish by stirring in fresh chopped oregano, salt, and pepper.

-How To Reheat: Add the sauce and steaks to a saucepan and cook covered over low heat for 8-10 minutes or until warm.
+How to Reheat: Add the desired number of steaks to a rondeau or saucepot along with some of the sauce and cover and heat over low heat for 10 to 12 minutes or until warm.

 chef notes + tips

-- Pizza sauce in the Napolitano region of Italy is a simple tomato sauce, not the thick tomato paste style pizza sauce that we know in America.
+- Pizza sauce in the Napolitano region of Italy is simple tomato sauce, not the thick tomato paste-style pizza sauce we know in America.

-- You can also use rabbit or poultry meat as well, as these would have been traditional as well.
+- You can also use rabbit or poultry meat, as these would have been traditional.

 - For the wine, I used an Italian Pinot grigio.